Settlement Services

 Refugee claimants

-If you do not have refugee status but want to seek asylum in Canada, there are steps you will have to take to file a refugee claim and obtain a hearing.
-You can contact Settlement Orientation Services or MOSAIC for specialized supports to navigate the refugee claim process and get help with your immediate needs.
+If you are a refugee claimant, or if you do not have refugee status but want to seek asylum in Canada, it is important to understand the steps you will have to take to file a refugee claim and obtain a hearing.

-City |
+Region/Community |

 Address |

-Contact |
+Phone |

-|
+Vancouver |

 M.O.S.A.I.C.
 Multi-Lingual Orientation Service Association for Immigrant Communities |